jsh9/cercis/README.md

 This code repository is forked from and directly inspired by [Black](https://github.com/psf/black).
 The original license of Black is included in this repository (see [LICENSE_ORIGINAL](./LICENSE_ORIGINAL)).

+_Cercis_ inherited Black's very comprehensive test cases, which means we are confident that our configurability addition does not introduce any undesirable side effects.
+We also thoroughly tested every configurable options that we added.

+In particular, via its configurable options, _Cercis_ can completely fall back to Black.
+See [Section 4.5](#45-how-to-fall-back-to-blacks-behavior) below for more details.

 ## 1. Motivations